atulvarshneya/quantum-computing/blogs/Short Note 01 - Superposition and Entanglement.md

 Is Superposition More Fundamental Than Entanglement? — A Perspective
 </h1>

 Two of the most frequently discussed ideas in quantum computing are superposition and entanglement.
 They are often presented as separate “mysteries” of quantum mechanics, each with its own strange and counter-intuitive implications.
 Entanglement in particular is sometimes portrayed as the most profound feature of quantum theory.
-However, from a practitioner’s perspective, it can be helpful to view these two ideas in a slightly different way: entanglement can often be understood as emerging from superposition combined with interaction.
+However, here we present these two ideas in a way which should help develop a clear intuition about them: we basically show how entanglement can be understood as emerging often from superposition combined with interaction.

 # Let us start with a simple thought experiment.